tmux Status Bar

 Clipboard Pass-through

 TUI agents copy to the system clipboard via OSC 52 escape sequences, which tmux swallows by default, so “select to copy” inside the agent silently fails.
-With clipboard pass-through (the default in auto mode when you have no ~/.tmux.conf), aoe lets those sequences reach your terminal emulator.
+With clipboard pass-through (the default in auto mode unless your own tmux config sets set-clipboard or allow-passthrough), aoe lets those sequences reach your terminal emulator.

 Set clipboard = "disabled" if you don’t trust the wrapped agent’s terminal output (pass-through lets the inner program write arbitrary escape sequences to your outer terminal).